lamivudine 150 mg and zidovudine 300 mg tablets

 If you take too much (overdose)

-have taken too many Combivir tablets.
+too many COMBIVIR tablets.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.